Graph decomposition and parity: Counting copies

 The simplest case is when $A=G_{1} \sqcup G_{2}$.
 For example, let $G_{1}=C_{3}$ and $G_{2}=C_{4}$.
 Given fixed host graph $F$, let $N(A)$ be the number of unlabeled copies of $A$ in $F$ (we may also mean the number of unlabeled copies of $A$ in an instance of the random graph $G(n,p)$; this will be clear from context).
 Consider $H_i$ as illustrated below.
 For ease of discussion, here and throughout the paper, we label the illustrated vertices.
 However, the graphs themselves are unlabeled.

 We have That is because the total number of disconnected $C_3, C_4$ pairs is the total number of $C_3,C_4$ pairs minus the number of connected pairs.
 While $H_1$ and $H_2$ each correspond to exactly one connected pair, $H_3$ is counted twice; once when $C_3=\{1,2,3\}$ and once when $C_3=\{1,3,4\}$.
-Similarly, $H_4$ is counted six times: $C_{4}=\{1,2,3,4\}$ or $\{1,2,3,5\}$ or $\{1,5,3,4\}$, and each copy of $C_4$ contains two copies of $C_3$.
+Similarly, $H_4$ is counted three times: $C_{4}=\{1,2,3,4\}$ or $\{1,2,3,5\}$ or $\{1,5,3,4\}$, and each copy of $C_4$ determines a complementary copy of $C_3$.
 (Note that we are counting both induced and non-induced subgraphs; for example, $H_3$ contains no induced $C_4$.)